rafaeltiribas/limos/README.md

    TELEGRAM_TOKEN=your-telegram-bot-token
    \`\`\`

-4. Edit the config.go file with your postgres database info
+4. Edit the `config.go` file with your PostgreSQL database information.

 5. Run the bot: